When getting started on Twitter one of the main questions that users ask is how do I get more Twitter followers?

 Follow up to 100 of these new folks per, whoever seems relevant and interesting to you (any more than 100 per day and you risk a Twitter ban).

-Every so often, to balance out your follower/following ratio, you can check into a tool like Crowdfire to unfollow any accounts that haven’t followed you back.
-Crowdfire has a whitelist option, too, so you can skip over the accounts you wish to keep following no matter what.
+Every so often, to balance out your follower/following ratio, you can check into a tool like Manageflitter to unfollow any accounts that haven’t followed you back.
+Manageflitter has a whitelist option, too, so you can skip over the accounts you wish to keep following no matter what.

 There’s nothing wrong with tweeting in the morning if people expect to see those tweets.
 However, if you tweet in the morning, afternoon, and evening, more people will see your tweets.
 Not everyone is going to be on Twitter in the morning.
 There will be people who log in during the afternoon.
 If you tweet frequently throughout the day, everyone has the ability to see your tweets.
 This will decrease the likelihood of someone unfollowing you.